od-crypto/aerial/README.md

 better in the end, i.e. it will find the dependencies a bit faster and perhaps a bit more correctly.

-Hence in the current project the following question is being investigated: to what extent does a pre-trained model improve the quality of the segmentation problem solution?
+In this project the following question was investigated: to what extent does a pre-trained model improve the solution of the segmentation problem?
 Of particular interest is the fact that articles on satellite imagery have mentioned several times that transfer learning is not easy and does not always make sense.
 That is why we will fix the architecture of the neural network and we will fix the augmentations of the dataset.